mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

  }))
 ```

-Staring from v6, this is an official way to apply styles based on the color mode.
-We recommend migrating to this method to smoothly adopt new features and improvements in the next major updates.
+Starting from v6, this is the official way to apply styles based on the color mode.
+We highly recommend migrating to this method in order to keep up with new features and improvements in future major versions.

 Use these codemods to migrate your project to `theme.applyStyles`: